Photo from Kim Santini

 One of our Starkweather Artists will have several pieces of artwork on display at Tri County Bank of Romeo on S. Main Street.
 The work will be for sale through Starkweather, and will change out every few months.
 Thanks Managers Joe Worden and Kim Davis and Tri County Bank!

-Current artist: Linda Hodge
+Current artist: Linda Hodge of Oxford

 Bruce Township Displays Local Artist